-The minister Gentile had removed De Sarlo from the Istituto di psicologia due to his antifascist and anti-neoidealist positions, as the archival records show.
+The minister Gentile had removed De Sarlo from the Istituto di psicologia due to his antifascist and anti-neoidealist positions, as the archival records show5.
 The issue was silenced: The Sezione di Filosofia (subsequently Facoltà di Lettere), after an initial protest, obeyed and placed the discipline on the shoulders of Bonaventura, who had only annual, renewable contracts and no academic power.
 Bonaventura accepted, and he also agreed to reorganize the Società italiana di psicologia, which De Sarlo, the president, had been forced to leave, in total silence.

-In 1925 the growing violence in the city began to be felt in the university as well, and in the Facoltà: Gaetano Salvemini was arrested for his "Non mollare" ("Don't give up"); De Sarlo was suspended due to his incompatibility with the directives of the regime; Bonaventura himself was forced to abandon the classroom as students were calling out "Jew, Jew".
-Bonaventura's conference, concerning Palestine, was
+In 1925 the growing violence in the city began to be felt in the university as

-&lt;sup>2 Patrizia Guarnieri, Senza cattedra.
+2 Patrizia Guarnieri, Senza cattedra.
 L'Istituto di Psicologia dell'Università di Firenze tra idealismo e fascismo, Florence, FUP, 2012.

-&lt;sup>3 He stressed this twofold academic background, philosophy and medicine, in this CVs in the 1930s, both in Notizie sulla operosità scientifica, cit. and in his CV for the Hebrew University.
+3 He stressed this twofold academic background, philosophy and medicine, in this CVs in the 1930s, both in Notizie sulla operosità scientifica, cit. and in his CV for the Hebrew University.

-&lt;sup>4 ASUFi, AC, SLD, f.
+4 ASUFi, AC, SLD, f.
 "Bonaventura Ezio [sic]".

-&lt;sup>5 For a detailed reconstruction of the events, which had been entirely ignored, see P. Guarnieri, Senza cattedra, cit., pp. 71-103.
+5 For a detailed reconstruction of the events, which had been entirely ignored, see P. Guarnieri, Senza cattedra, cit. pp. 71-103.